dustdustinthewind/IntralismQoLMod/README.md

 ### Misc
 - Loaded textures (skin, storyboard, map icons) will now compress.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.
 - Downloaded maps will display their difficulty when hovered in map-select
+- Several vanilla bugs have been squashed (a never ending feat)

 ### Working on
 - Test Map from current time